 MICROnet ⏤ Microbiomes In Computational Research Opportunities Network

-Building an inclusive microbiome educators community that is trained and resourced to help diverse students ask important science questions while generating open and FAIR - findable, accessible, interoperable, and reusable microbiome data.
+Building an open microbiome educators community trained and resourced to help students ask important science questions while generating open and FAIR - findable, accessible, interoperable, and reusable microbiome data.

 A network for microbiome education & training

-Mission: Supporting a broad, inclusive educators community, while integrating equitable scientific training designed to support a diverse workforce answer real questions and empower the next generation of researchers to participate in open microbiome science, and welcome diverse perspectives in order to increase our capacity to address the grand challenges of the future.
+Mission: Support a community of educators and integrate scientific training designed to support an upcoming workforce prepared to answer real questions; empower the next generation of researchers to participate in open microbiome science, and welcome perspectives in order to increase our capacity at addressing the grand challenges of the future.

 Starting January 2025 – RCN-UBE: Microbiomes in Computational Research Opportunities Network (MICROnet) [# 2418285]